NYCJacob/backbone-nutrition/README.md

 src/ contains the development code and /dist contains minified distribution code.

 ## Issues
-- Gulp: compressing and minifiying seems to break the app.
+- Gulp: concatenating vendor min files breaks app.
 I suspect there are namespace and load order issues.
 - BMI api not very robust; need to to metric-standard conversions
 - Backbone does not permit sharing collections with different views.
 This was worked around for the nutrition api because one view fetched from api and another from localstorage.
 This got more complicated with trying